tonethar/IGME-430-Spring-2021/hw-notes/HW-simple-models-HW.md

   - The permitted *SchemaTypes* are `String`, `Number`, `Date`, `Buffer`, `Boolean`, `Mixed`, `ObjectId`, `Array`, `Decimal128`, `Map`
   - There are other *options* we can specify such as minimum/maximum values, if there is a default value, and if a value is required, or if a value must be *unique*:
     - https://mongoosejs.com/docs/guide.html#options
+    - be careful with the `unique` option - it's not something that you will need very often (so don't copy/paste it and keep reusing it!)